RafeekNasrallah/Steganography/README.md

 1. choose an image with the button browse.
 2. write the message you want to hide.
-3.Click Hide! button
+3. Click Hide! button

 then the program will generate a new image called lastproduct.png in the same directory as your original image.

 Find the Message:
-1. choose an image with the button browse (usually its called lastproduct,png unless you changed its name) 2.press Find! button you will see the message under the button
+1. choose an image with the button browse (usually its called lastproduct,png unless you changed its name)
+2. press Find! button

+you will see the message under the button